indy/seni/README.txt

 test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly

 * compiling for Windows:

-run this once in the console:
+setup the paths by running this once in the console: misc\setup_win.bat
-misc\setup_winconsole.bat

-then for each compile run:
+* compiling and testing on Windows

 make\win.bat

-test the output by executing:
-build_win\main_win.exe

 * compiling for WebAssembly on Windows:

-run this once in the console:
-misc\setup_wasm.bat

 then for each compile run:
-make\wasm.bat
+make\win.bat wasm

 test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly